Packstone01/Packstone01/README.md

-Hello, my name is Packstone01!
+Hello, my name is Connor Schotz!

-I’m interested in learning to code so that I can pursue a career in the IT field.
-I’m currently learning the basics of Github but soon will be moving on to Java.
+Web developer currently working on personal portfolio and completion of The Odin Project.

 If you want to collaborate on a project or ask any questions regarding code you can email me at connor.schotz@gmail.com!